frovedis/frovedis/doc/manual/python/dataframe/grouped_df_agg_func.md

 Also, it excludes the missing value(s) in **'Score'** column while computing standard error of mean for the groups **'B.Tech'** and **'Phd'**.

+**Using ddof parameter to compute standard error of the mean of each group:**

 For example,